dxos/dxos/docs/content/tutorial/introduction.md

 "_Create React App Configuration Override is an easy and comprehensible configuration layer for create-react-app._"

 This tool will be used to override some Webpack settings that are required for DXOS.
 You can read more about it [here](https://github.com/gsoft-inc/craco)

 ```bash
 yarn add @craco/craco
 ```

-We will provide you the specific settings in the next sections.
+Create a `craco.config.js` file at the root of your project with [this](https://github.com/dxos/dxos-tutorial-tasks-app/blob/master/craco.config.js) settings.
+We will explain the specific settings on later sections.

-## Next Steps

-You are all set up!
-Go to the next section to start writing some real code.